 - Bad gas mileage.

-- Engine ‘misses’ at idle but ‘miss’ disappears as you accelerate.
+- Engine ‘misses’ at idle but ‘miss’ disappears as you accelerate the vehicle.

 - Check engine light is illuminated with a MAP sensor trouble code (even tho' the MAP sensor is good).